 - A study FAQ for business owners and workplace managers

 - A fact sheet that describes radon, its health effects, and radon testing and mitigation in the workplace

-This study is funded by a grant from the Ontario Ministry of Labour Research Opportunity Program:
+This study is funded by a grant from the Ontario Ministry of Labour, Training and Skills Development’s Research Opportunities Program: